📻 KiwiSDR / WebSDR ONLINE

 What is KiwiSDR (and WebSDR)?

-A Software Defined Radio (SDR) performs tuning, filtering and demodulation in software.
-A WebSDR simply means the SDR is accessible through the web: the radio sits somewhere else (with antenna + RF environment), while you control it in your browser.
+A Software Defined Radio (SDR) performs tuning, filtering and demodulation in software rather than hardware.
+A WebSDR means the SDR is accessible through the web — the radio sits somewhere with antenna + RF environment, while you control it in your browser.

-KiwiSDR typically runs on a BeagleBone-based embedded platform with a dedicated RF frontend and an integrated web server.
-That makes it a “plug in an antenna and go online” receiver — popular for public stations and hobbyist networks.
+KiwiSDR typically runs on a BeagleBone-based embedded platform with a dedicated RF frontend and an integrated web server — "plug in an antenna and go online."
+It's popular for public stations and hobbyist networks worldwide.
+The project is maintained at kiwisdr.com and receivers are listed on rx.linkfanel.net.

 In plain terms: it's shortwave you can scroll like Spotify — but with more static and more personality.